Thursday, April 30, 2009

 Welcome!

-Specific learning Disabilities, Language Processing Disorder, most probably are not familiar with these, let me explain according to experience...
+Specific learning Disabilities, Language Processing Disorder, most probably you are not familiar with these, let me explain according to experience...

 There are some children that no matter what you do, they could not learn one specific thing.
 For example, a child may be very good in language and comprehension, arts and music, but when it comes to numbers, he's having difficulties learning.
 This is the case of Specific Learning Disabilities.